ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/access.md

 immediately process their data with high-performance computing hardware without moving them from one location (_e.g._ a data archival system) to another.

-* Rented bit data storage
+* Rented big data storage

     * Standard user accounts have a storage quota of 20 GB.
 To gain access to much larger storage pools, PIs have the option to rent or own storage space.
     * Storage rental option